Design map-based visualizations

 13. Click OK.

-Symbolize the combined layer
+Symbolize the layer

-Now you'll symbolize the layer.
+Next, you'll symbolize the layer.

 1. In the Contents pane, uncheck all of the layers except HBLL_by_zip_all_years.

-Second Count of Points field selected
+Second Count of Points field

 This field contains the aggregated count of points within the polygon that happened in a specific year.
 The first field contains the total count for all three years.